daviddecorso/BuyAndSell/README.md

 - /setprice (item|hand) buyprice sellprice
   - Sets the buy and sell prices of the specified item to the specified price.

+- removeprice (item|hand)
+  - Removes the specified price from the pricelist.

 - /setbuyprice (item|hand) price
   - Sets the price to buy the specified item to the specified price.